-The trading price of our common stock has experienced significant price and volume volatility and is expected to continue to experience significant volatility in the foreseeable future.
-This volatility may impair our ability to finance strategic transactions using our common stock, and could result in losses for our shareholders.
+The trading price of our common stock may experience price and volume volatility, which could impair our ability to finance strategic transactions using our common stock and could result in losses for our shareholders.

-A number of factors can impact the trading price of our common stock, many of which are outside our control.
-Factors that could affect the price of PAR common stock include but are not necessarily limited to the following:
+A number of factors can impact the trading price of our common stock, including:

-- uncertainties, volatility, and economic disruption created by macroeconomic and geopolitical events and by the COVID-19 pandemic on our business, our customers, the industries in which we operate, and the global economy; - actual or anticipated fluctuations in our financial condition and results of operations; - the performance and prospects of major customers; - our quarterly or annual financial results or those of other companies operating in our industries; - the lack of earnings guidance; - investor perception of us and the industries in which we operate; - the contents of published research reports about us or the industries in which we operate or the failure of securities analysts to cover our common stock; - any increased indebtedness we may incur in the future; - actions by institutional shareholders; - operating and stock performance of other companies that investors deem comparable to us (and changes in their market valuations) and overall performance of the equity markets; - announcements by us or our competitors of significant contracts, acquisitions, dispositions, strategic relationships, or capital commitments; and - litigation and governmental investigations.
+- the impact of uncertainties, volatility, and economic disruption created by macroeconomic conditions and geopolitical events, including, inflation, recession, interest rate fluctuations, actual or anticipated military or political conflicts (including the Russian-Ukraine war, tensions with China and between China and Taiwan, the Israel-Hamas conflict and other hostilities in the Middle East) and global pandemics (such as COVID-19) or other public health crises, on our business, our customers, and the industries in which we operate; - actual or anticipated fluctuations in our financial condition and results of operations (including, shortfalls or changes in expectations about, our revenue, margins, earnings, Annualized Recurring Revenue ("ARR"), sales of our product and service offerings or other key performance metrics; - the performance and prospects of major customers; - our quarterly or annual financial results or those of other companies operating in our industries; - the lack of earnings guidance;

+- investor perception of us and the industries in which we operate; - the contents of published research reports about us or the industries in which we operate or the failure of securities analysts to cover our common stock; - any increased indebtedness we may incur in the future; - · actions by institutional shareholders; - operating and stock performance of other companies that investors deem comparable to us (and changes in their market valuations) and overall performance of the equity markets; - announcements by us or our competitors of significant contracts, acquisitions, dispositions, strategic relationships, or capital commitments; and - litigation and governmental investigations.